lucianopf/dd-sqs-quooler/README.md

 <h1 align="center">dd-sqs-quooler</h1>

-This project aims to extends the project [sqs-quooler](https://github.com/pagarme/sqs-quooler) adding Datadog APM traces to every item being processed by the method `startProcessing`
+This project aims to extend the project [sqs-quooler](https://github.com/pagarme/sqs-quooler) adding Datadog APM traces to every item being processed by the method `startProcessing`

-For further information how to use, please head to the [official docs](https://github.com/pagarme/sqs-quooler/blob/master/README.md)
+For further information how to use please head to the [official docs](https://github.com/pagarme/sqs-quooler/blob/master/README.md)

 ## Requirements
 The project must be ready to start collecting traces to Datadog with all environment variables filled.